-Figure 4 shows the change in line energy for XIS.
-Initially, charge injection was not used, so the early data is all with charge injection turned off.
-The rate of line energy change is roughly 2% per year without charge injection and the FI and BI devices, while not identical, appear very similar.
+The use of charge injection for the XIS greatly affects the inferred change in CTI.
+Charge injection was not used from the beginning of the Suzaku mission through mid-2006; the rate of line energy change is roughly 2% per year during this time (see Figure 4).
+The FI and BI devices, while not identical, appear very similar.
 The line energy evolution appears to be approximately linear with time.

-When charge injection is turned on, there are three obvious changes.
-The first is that the line energy jumps up, since the charge injection produces significant sacrificial charge which improves the measured CTI.
+When charge injection is turned on, there are three notable changes.
+The first is that the line energy is restored to nearly its original value, since the charge injection produces significant sacrificial charge which improves the measured CTI.
 The second is that the rate of change of line energy is shallower than without charge injection.
 Finally, the improvement due to charge injection is larger for the FI CCD than for the BI device.
 The rate of line energy change is roughly 1% per year for the BI CCD and 0.4% per year for the FI CCD.
-The FI/BI difference is due to the fact that the amount of charge injected is three times higher on the FI CCDs than the BI CCDs (Bautz et al. 2007).
+The FI/BI difference is due to the fact that the amount of charge injected is three times higher on the FI CCDs than the BI CCD (Bautz et al. 2007).
+It should be noted that the amount of injected charge on the BI CCD was increased in mid-2011 and since that time the rate of line energy change of the BI CCD is nearly the same as the FI CCD (LaMarr et al. 2012).
+We have not included the recent data in this analysis.